-Before bedtime, do a few relaxing stretches or settle back into your favorite comfortable chair and read something that transports your mind.
+Before bedtime, do a few relaxing stretches or settle back into your favorite comfortable chair with some CBD that can help you sleep and read something that transports your mind.
 It is amazing how often creativity is restored through the simple act of reading a good book.
 Not to mention that reading before bedtime is well known for helping individuals get a restful sleep.
 Some creative people find there is much creative inspiration in a good book, even if they aren’t feeling too creative themselves.

 A Few Beneficial Changes That Matter Most

 Make a few beneficial changes to your daily routine.
 For example, end the habit of eat-and-run meals, especially breakfast.
 When you can, take a morning and afternoon refresher break for a few minutes.
 Use this time to be good to yourself with catnap, to daydream or just a short walk in the outdoors.

 If you are a yoga or Tai Chai enthusiast, your breaks can be enhanced by these activities.
 There is also meditation as a means of energizing creativity.
 Meditation needn’t be more than a glance out the window, listening to the birds singing or smelling the flowers.
 If you’re looking for something more traditional, you can try apps or YouTube videos that help with guided meditation.